inaiat/jsonschema-avro/README.md

 ### Locating config not in root

 By default, `Json Schema to Avro` will check the current working directory for the file `json-schema-avro.mts`.
 If your config is located in a different folder, pass it to the program using the flag `--config <path>` or `-c <path>`.

-Please ensure that the input JSON schema is dereferenced so that all external references have been resolved. [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) can do this, prior to using this module.

 ## Test